holochain/docs-pages/src/pages/references/enable-holo.md

     // Your custom membrane proof validation should go here.
 }

-/// A helper function to check wheter an op should be allowed.
+/// A helper function to check whether an op should be allowed.
 In the sample
 /// `validate` function, it's used for both entry and link CRUD actions. fn has_permission_to_write(op: &Op) -> Result<bool, WasmError> {
     let action_type = op.action_type();